 The beautiful crystal beaches of Fort Bragg once used to be a landfill—that's right, in the twentieth century, locals threw garbage over these cliffs.
 The dumpsite was closed only in 1967, and the area was partially cleaned up.
 Yet the finest work was to be done by the ocean—over decades the waves have been transforming the glass shards and other debris into smooth jewels and choking them up onto the beach so that nowadays we could marvel at this quirky beauty.

-Soon the beaches became increasingly popular with visitors who are particularly numerous in summer.
-Sadly, but many take the jewels away, and if everyone does so, the beaches will simply disappear.
-Therefore, visitors to come are asked to leave the glass gems on the shores so that others could also enjoy the colourful beaches in succeeding years.
-Since 2002, the site has been a part of MacKerricher State Park.
+Soon the beaches became increasingly popular with visitors who are particularly numerous in summer when the weather is warm and less prone to rain.
+The best time to visit Glass Beach is during the low tide despite the season.
+Sadly, many tourists take the jewels away, and if everyone does so, the beach will simply disappear.
+Therefore, the guests are asked to leave the glass gems on the shores, so that others could also enjoy the colorful beaches in succeeding years.
+Note that since 2002 the site has been a part of MacKerricher State Park.

 What is the recommended time of the year to visit Glass Beach and why?

 During summer months, Glass Beach is the best place to visit when the weather is warm and comfortable.
 However, this is the peak season, so it can get crowded.
 To have a more serene environment, visitors should come early or later in the afternoon to beat the crowds.
 Show more

 Where exactly is Glass Beach located in California and how can people access it?